LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

    6. B2B Trading Partner agreements<br><br>
 6. **Your team is responsible for an OIC package that contains five integrations.
 Currently, three of these integrations are active while the other two are inactive.
 Which statement is valid if you were to replace a connection used in this package?**
    1. You can only replace the connections used by the three active integrations.
-   2. You cannot replace connections unless atl integrations in the package are in an active state.
+   2. You cannot replace connections unless all integrations in the package are in an active state.
    3. You can only replace the connections used by the two inactive integrations.
    4. You cannot replace connections unless all integrations in the package are in an inactive state.<br><br>
 7. **Your organization has a number of active integrations in Oracle Integration Cloud (OIC).
 Your advice is sought on the consequences of deactivating integration instances.
 Which statement concerning integration deactivation is NOT valid?**